2026–2027 Executive Team

 Keegan Clements-Housser is a Ph.D. candidate at the Philip Merrill College of Journalism at University of Maryland, College Park.
 His research focus is on mapping and bridging the rigor-relevance divide or the "knowledge gap" between practicing journalists and journalism scholars.
 Prior to this, he spent a decade as a journalist, media analyst, and consultant in Portland, Oregon.
 He was a research assistant at Urbanism Next, a University of Oregon-based research center focused on investigating the impacts of automation and e-commerce on urban planning and design.
 He was also project manager at Gather, an Agora Journalism Center-based project and platform to support community-minded journalists and other engagement professionals.
 Prior to his Presidency, Keegan served as the Director of Operations, Keegan was the Journalism Studies (JOST) representative to GSG from 2022-2024, where he served in a variety of capacities, including chairing the 2022-2023 Student Affairs Committee.

-PhD, Electrical Engineering
+Ph.
+D. in Electrical Engineering

 Sydney Overton is a PhD candidate in Electrical Engineering at the University of Maryland, College Park.
 Her research focuses on micro- to milli- scale devices for measuring specific biomarkers in the gastrointestinal tract.
 Sydney has previously served as an Electrical and Computer Engineering program representative in GSG and as the president of the Electrical and Computer Engineering Graduate Student Association.
 She is currently a member of